lz2510/Tech/cache.md

 # Cache

+## Overview

+Developers and IT professionals use caching to save and access key-value data in temporary memory faster and with less effort than data stored in conventional data storage.
+Caches are useful in multiple scenarios with multiple technologies, such as computer caching with random access memory (RAM), network caching on a content delivery network, a web cache for web multimedia data, or a cloud cache to help make cloud-apps more resilient.
+Developers often design applications to cache processed data and then repurpose it to serve requests faster than in standard database queries.

+You can use caching to reduce database costs, deliver higher throughput and lower latency than most databases can offer, and boost the performance of cloud and web applications.

+## How does caching work for databases?

+Developers can supplement a primary database with a database cache, which they can place within the database or application, or set up as a standalone layer.
+While they typically rely on a conventional database to store large, durable, complete datasets, they use a cache to store transient subsets of data for quick retrieval.

 ## Caching patterns

 Two common approaches are cache-aside or lazy loading (a reactive approach) and write-through (a proactive approach).
 A cache-aside cache is updated after the data is requested.
 A write-through cache is updated immediately when the primary database is updated.
 With both approaches, the application is essentially managing what data is being cached and for how long.